San Marcos Growers LogoSan Marcos Growers

 This plant is often listed under the name Kleinia antheuphorbium and The Global Compositae Checklist lists Kleinia anteuphorbiumand as its correct current name.
 We use Senecio here following G.D.
 Rowley's treatment combining Kleinia and Notonia into Senecio as published in the "Illustrated Handbook of Succulent Plant: Dicotyledons" by Urs Eggli, Springer 2002 so that we don't confuse our staff and customers with this name change.
 We have grown this great succulent plant since 2007 and thank past employee Paul Hallam for sharing it with us in 2005.

-The information about Senecio anteuphorbium displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+Information displayed on this page about Senecio anteuphorbium is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 [MORE INFO]